guillermooo/sublime-undocs/source/reference/commands.rst

  	Redoes each action stepping through granular edits.

  **cut**
  	Removes the selected text and sends it to the system clipboard.
+Put differently, it cuts.

  **copy**
  	Sends the selected text to to the system clipboard.